 3. Indulge in a Traditional Dublin Christmas Market

 A typical Christmas custom in Europe is the massive Christmas markets in countries such as Germany.
-Dublin, however, does cater to those yearning for some marketplace fun, although at a small scale.
+Dublin, however, does cater to those yearning for some marketplace fun, although on a small scale.

-Dublin in winter, especially during Christmas, showcases several of these festive fairs.
-Each offers eager visitors stalls selling handmade crafts, seasonal gifts, and of course, delicious food.
-Let’s be honest – nothing gets you in a Christmas mood quite like one of these.
+Ireland in the winter, especially during Christmas, showcases several of these festive fairs.
+Each offers eager visitors stalls selling handmade crafts, seasonal gifts, and, of course, delicious food.
+Let’s be honest: nothing gets you in a Christmas mood quite like one of these.
 It’s also very easy to walk around Dublin without a car.

 Some of the best Christmas Markets in Dublin to visit include:

-- The RDS Craft & Design Fair – Hosted in the RDS (Royal Dublin Society) Hall from 5 to 9 December.
+- The RDS Craft & Design Fair – Hosted in the RDS (Royal Dublin Society) Hall from December 6th–10th, 2023

-- The Dun Laoghaire Christmas Festival – Taking place at The Metals in Dun Laoghaire from 18 November to 23 December.
+- The Dun Laoghaire Christmas Festival – Taking place at The Metals in Dun Laoghaire from November 30th – December 23rd, 2023

-- The Increda Christmas Fair – Presented at Clontarf Castle from 24 November to 15 December.
+- The Increda Christmas Fair – Presented at Clontarf Castle, dates for 2023 not yet released

-- Christmas Market at Smithfield – Held in Smithfield Square on the 24th of November.
+- Christmas Market at Smithfield – Held in Smithfield Square, dates for 2023 not yet released

 4. Enjoy the Singing Cinema Christmas Special